Keep up to date with all things Odyssey Geophysics

 • Connectivity Hub: Equipped with Myriota-powered satellite communication for remote state of health monitoring.

-• Broadband Optical Interferometer Seismometer: From our supplier of choice - Silicone Audio.
+• Broadband Optical Interferometer Seismometer: From our supplier of choice - Silicon Audio.

 Our systems are designed with portability and ease of deployment in mind: